GiftSibiya/flutter_FrontSeat/README.md

 # Mobile Taxi Math (Front Seat)

-If you've seen the web version of this application [here](https://giftsibiya.github.io/TaxiMaths/), this is the mobile application made using the Flutter framework.
+If you've seen the web version of this application [here](https://giftsibiya.github.io/TaxiMaths/), this is the mobile application made using the Flutter framework (There exist a version runing react native).
 It has undergone some style changes to better suit the mobile aesthetic.
 Although it functions the same way, I am still working on adding multi-fare support.

 Feel free to visit my LinkedIn or TikTok to see it in action.